Ohio Tax-Free Holiday 2025 Will Run Two-Weeks Soon: Don't Miss Out

 - Some items, such as steel and aluminum, are facing duties as high as 50%.

-- The tariffs on steel and aluminum imports could impact the price of everyday goods like canned foods, soda, bikes, and cars, just to name a few.
+- The tariffs on steel and aluminum imports could impact the price of everyday goods such as canned foods, soda, bikes and cars, just to name a few.

 While some major U.S. retailers have tried their best to absorb the shock of tariffs, now many are warning of upcoming price hikes across all categories.
 As reported by Kiplinger, Walmart, Target, and Nike are getting ready to increase their prices in response to Trump’s tariffs.

-Although back-to-school is still months ahead, it’s more important than ever to prepare your finances so you won’t face any surprises.
+With back-to-school just around the corner, it’s more important than ever to prepare your finances so you won’t face any surprises.
 The Trump administration’s tariff strategy has been unpredictable, and for now, that could equal more pressure on shoppers.

 Stay tuned for more information, as some states have yet to announce their sales tax holiday dates for 2025.